VasilGeorgiev39/MechInterp/Absent World Representations.md

 - I wanted the model to be small enough that I can train it on my home computer
 - I was worried that a model that is too big would start to memorize and would not be pressured to generalize
-- Basically trying to do what the Othello model did so I kept the activation function and normalization type the same
+- Mainly inspired by what the Othello model did, I kept the activation function and normalization type the same
 - I decided that each game can be at most 50 moves long (because of the [50-move rule](https://en.wikipedia.org/wiki/Fifty-move_rule)) so the context length was set to 100.
 In the dataset I generated the longest game was 77 moves so that could have been lowered
 - The vocab was all the possible moves one can make (that appeared in the dataset that I generated) in the [Standard algebraic notation](https://en.wikipedia.org/wiki/Algebraic_notation_(chess)) (eg. 'Bc4') I decided that is better than to create a tuple of all possible squares (eg 'f1c4') because a) now the dictionary is smaller b) I can make a distinction between the different moves (a King moving from d3 to c4 would be a different move than a Bishop moving from d3 to c4) c) I can query and see relationships between the moves for the different pieces (which is the most likely bishop move?)